rec/echomesh/doc/how-to.md

 i.
 To change the assignment of levels to names, edit the table called audio/input/levels.

 j.
-There are three smoothing parameters in audio/input: chunksize, grouping_window and moving_window.
+There are three smoothing parameters in audio/input: chunk_size, grouping_size and window_size.

 k.
 The smoothing parameters control how the steady stream of level input data is converted into a small number of level names.

 l.
-The program takes one chunksize of audio data and computes its audio level.
+The program takes one chunk_size of audio data and computes its audio level.

 m.
-It is inadvisable to raise the chunksize too high, because if you don't consume all the audio data in time the program crashes due to an issue in the audio library.
-It is also inadvisable to lower the chunksize too much because you won't get accurate levels.
-Echomesh will restrict any chunksize you enter to between 16 and 2048.
+It is inadvisable to raise the chunk_size too high, because if you don't consume all the audio data in time the program crashes due to an issue in the audio library.
+It is also inadvisable to lower the chunk_size too much because you won't get accurate levels.
+Echomesh will restrict any chunk_size you enter to between 16 and 2048.

 n.
-The grouping_window parameter controls how many chunksizes are averaged together to make one group.
+The grouping_window parameter controls how many chunk_sizes are averaged together to make one group.

 o.
 The moving_average parameter then takes a moving (smoothed) average over the groups.